bsmith89/midas2-wiki/Home.md

 next minor version?
 MIDAS 2.1?
 MIDAS 2.0 v0.1, 2.0.2?
 MIDAS2 is also cleaner to my eye and matches the program name
 -->
-MIDAS2 implements the same analyses as the original [MIDAS](https://github.com/snayfach/MIDAS), but re-engineered to (1) allow for multiple, alternative reference databases (MIDASDBs), and (2) optimize scaling to collections of thousands of samples.
+MIDAS2 implements the same analyses as the original [MIDAS tool](https://github.com/snayfach/MIDAS), but re-engineered to (1) allow for multiple, alternative reference databases (MIDASDBs), and (2) optimize scaling to collections of thousands of samples.